sunfounder/picar-x/docs/source/ezblock_bullfight.rst

 .. image:: img/block/sp210512_174650.png

-Here we need to use "object detection" which is used to detect the quantity in "Human Face Detection".
+Here we need to use "object detection" which is used to detect the quantity in "Color Detection".
 Now we know more about its usage.

 .. image:: img/block/sp210512_174807.png